 Most parents are worried about how to store the cloth diaper before their wash cycle.
 The best way is to rinse the used nappy and then store them in a dry bin until you put them into the washing machine.
 For the actual washing process, you can follow the steps below:

 - Remove the insert from the diaper before putting it for a wash.

 - Use the washing machine on the highest water setting.

 - Do not add any detergent and give the diapers a cold rinse.

 - After the rinse, you can wash the diapers on a regular hot wash setting with ¼ cup detergent.
-However, if you are using a detergent made specifically for cloth diapers, then follow the instructions given by the detergent.
+However, if you are using a detergent made specifically for cloth diapers, then follow the instructions as mentioned on the detergent pack.

 You should try out all the different types of diapers available to find one that will suit your baby’s needs.
 Do not order the diapers in bulk as you don’t want to be stuck with 20 boxes of diapers that aren’t working for your baby.
 Some companies will even send you sample diapers for you to test out before you decide.
 You might even find that a couple of different types of cloth diapers will suit your various needs.
 You might pick one type for going out and another for the night time.
 Don’t be afraid to experiment with different ones.
 You can also talk to other parents who use cloth diapers for their babies.
-Ultimately, you will need to settle on the one that is most comfortable for your little one.
-If you baby acts cranky and is easily irritated with one kind of diaper, it may be time to look for the next option.
+It might take you some time to settle on the one that is most comfortable for your little one.
+If your baby gets cranky and is easily irritated with one kind of diaper, you might want to look for for the next best option.

 Also Read :